 There are four major types of melanoma:

-The risk of developing melanoma increases with age.
+The risk for developing melanoma increases with age.
 However, more and more young people are developing it.

 You are more likely to develop melanoma if you:

 A mole, sore, lump, or growth on the skin can be a sign of melanoma or other skin cancer.
 A sore or growth that bleeds, or changes in color can also be a sign of skin cancer.

 The ABCDE system can help you remember possible symptoms of melanoma: